Topological shape transform for thymus structures: Discussion

-Building on these positive findings, we propose that future work investigate the theoretical properties of the ECT pushforward measure in general simplicial complex settings, as well as develop formal results on the information captured by the vectorization of SampEuler.
+Building on these positive findings, we propose that future work investigate the theoretical properties of the ECT pushforward measure in general simplicial complex settings (pinning down exactly which shapes the descriptor can always tell apart; the open cases are symmetric shapes such as an exact square or circle, which do not occur in real tissue), as well as develop formal results on the information captured by the vectorization of SampEuler.
 While the present study focuses on 2D image masks, the pipeline extends naturally to simplicial complexes in both 2D and 3D.
 In particular, applying the framework to 3D images would better reflect the underlying biological structures and further enhance the quality of the analysis pipeline introduced in this work.